gagern/random_pivot/README.md

 which can be downloaded from [CRAN](https://cran.r-project.org/).
 Or perhaps it might be integrated into existing packages which already perform some kind of matrix randomization.
-But that requires some more work with packaging and portability testing, so at the moment this is source code only for those who want to read it, or for those brave enough to try installing it from this current form.
+But that requires some more work with portability testing.

+So at the moment users are invited to install the package from this source repository, e.g. by invoking `R CMD INSTALL .` from the top directory of the working copy.

 ## Usage